 US Bureau of Labor Statistics indicates a declining duration of employment, an average of 4 years at the moment - although it’s worth noting that this also accounts for management jobs which generally tend to require quite a lot of time (and allow for less job-hopping), include a good number of baby boomers and gen X people, and also count a ton of industry workers with fewer opportunities to switch jobs.

-Outsourcing may be a valuable way to delegate a subsection of your business such as: development, marketing, sales, or anything else that could be delegated to a third party with a lower risk relying on higher competence and dealing with logistics, hiring and salaries instead of you hiring your own inhouse team.
+Outsourcing may be a valuable way to delegate a subsection of your business such as: development, marketing, advertising, SEO, content production, editing, or anything else that could be delegated to a third party with a lower risk relying on higher competence and dealing with logistics, hiring and salaries instead of you hiring your own inhouse team.

 As an example, we act as a WordPress partner for an ongoing account by delivering web development solutions for them for 2 years now.
 Since we’ve started in Feb 2015, two marketing coordinators handling everything have left, and we’re doing initial training and onboarding for new team members from our client’s company who would take care of managing our staff.

 During the initial briefs it’s apparent that we hold a lot more know-how for their business, since a lot of information has been “lost in translation” over the last couple of years as people left the company without disclosing everything to the latest details.
 We are in touch with all third-party vendors, aware of their contracts, limitations and benefits, and have access to everything and anything needed for the day-to-day operations.
 As we are performing a migration to another hosting vendor now, we have a list of everything we’ve worked on for two years now, and identified several issues that would potentially come up, mini-sites that need to be migrated as well, together with outdated hardware that is no longer needed (i.e. lower costs for moving to a new vendor).